Razie7/Cleaning-Data-Project/README.md

 Objective 2
 read Feature from feature.txt
-fetch in "extracted_features" only features that have mean() or STD()-including MeanFreq as the question was not specific- in lable the Xmerged dataframe from objective 1 by the fetched feature names.
+fetch in "extracted_features" only features that have mean() or STD()-including MeanFreq as the question was not specific.

+lable the Xmerged dataframe from objective 1 by the fetched feature names.

 Objetive 3